Dapiya/AI-VIS/README.md

 *Params are counting the generator only, as only the generator is used during inference, and the discriminator is very small compared to the generator.

+# Hardware Requirements

+AI-VIS runs on any relatively modern Nvidia GPU with at least 3GB of VRAM.
+Typical forward pass of a single pass takes <0.1s(0.048s tested on RTX2080 Ti), other components of the pipeline takes significantly longer than running the model itself.

+All code in this repo has been tested with RTX 20, 30, and 40 series GPUs

+Usage with CPU(may have performance issue) has not been well tested, should work with no or minimum modification.

+Usage with AMD GPUs are untested for now, again, should work with no or minimum modification.
+Tell us your experience if you try it.

 # Usage

 1. Clone the repository